voldikss/vim-floaterm/README.md

 [Wiki](https://github.com/skywind3000/asynctasks.vim/wiki/Customize-Runner) for more information.

 ### How to define more wrappers

-Once you've find a nice command line program which can be used as a wrapper of this plugin, you can either send me a PR or define a personal wrapper for yourself.

 The wrapper script must be located in `autoload/floaterm/wrapper/` directory, e.g., `autoload/floaterm/wrapper/fzf.vim`.